Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 • USAA is unavailable to non-military households

-When comparing car insurance quotes, make sure to ask each insurer specifically about teen driver programs and whether telematics discounts apply from day one.
+When comparing car insurance quotes for young drivers, make sure to ask each insurer specifically about teen driver programs and whether telematics discounts apply from day one.
+If your teen will be purchasing coverage independently, review your first-time car insurance options as well.

 Compare Car Insurance Rates in Ohio